-An information meeting will take place early in Hilary Term during which the Erasmus coordinator, Dr Hanrahan, will outline the application process.
-Intending Erasmus students are required to obtain at least a 2.2 result (50% or more) in French at the first examination session preceding their intended departure.
-Other departments have different requirements and you must satisfy the requirements of each department in order to go on a year abroad.
+Intending Erasmus students are required to obtain at least a 2.2 result overall in French at their JF Semester 2 exams and need to obtain a 2.2 result or higher in French language module FRU11002.
+Other departments have different requirements and you must satisfy the requirements of each department in order to go on Erasmus.

-Students in the French department can go on Erasmus to France through the French department, but also through another TSM department, provided that department has a partner university in France.
-For example, students of English, History, Classics and History of Art often go on Erasmus to France through those departments, rather than through French.
-Your choice will be based on the university you wish to attend and the options available in your other TSM subject.
+Students in the French department can go on Erasmus to France through the French department, but also through another JH department.
+For example, students of English, Classics and History of Art often go on Erasmus to France through those departments, rather than through French.
+Your choice will be based on the university you wish to attend and the options available in your other subject.

 Students are generally expected to select options appropriate to their year.
-Second-year students should take second-year courses and third-year students should take third-year courses.
-There is no objection to students taking a course above their equivalent year (second-year students taking third-year courses) but students should be aware that this comprises an element of risk, should they not be successful in assessments.
+Third-year students should take third-year courses.
+There is no objection to students taking a course above their equivalent year but students should be aware that this comprises an element of risk, should they not be successful in assessments.
 However, JS students may well find third-year translation courses in France too advanced for their level, and by agreement with the Department, may then be advised to take a lower level course.

-The courses selected by students should be courses intended for and available to full-time students in the host university, and NOT special courses designed for Socrates or Erasmus students, except by special, specific and prior arrangement with the French Department.
-This does not apply, however, to French grammar courses designed for incoming Erasmus students, which students are encourage to take.
+The courses selected by students should be courses intended for and available to full-time students in the host university, and NOT special courses designed for Erasmus students, except by special, specific and prior arrangement with the French Department.
+This does not apply, however, to French grammar courses designed for incoming Erasmus students, which students are encouraged to take.

 Students are required to submit themselves to the assessment provided by the host university.
 This may take the form of examination or continuous assessment, or any combination of the two.
 In order that the ECTS should count, students must be successful in their assessments.
 As a precaution, students should bring their marks with them on their return.
 However, only officially returned marks from the host institution can be counted at the end of the year.
 It is the student’s responsibility to ascertain the dates and location of examinations, and failure to present for examinations will lead to a loss of credit.

-The French Department Erasmus Co-ordinator is Dr James Hanrahan, Room 4107, Arts Building, email: email@example.com
+The French Department TJH outgoing Erasmus coordinator is Dr Alexandra Lukes, email: firstname.lastname@example.org